AlexScriptMods/VehicleStar/README.md

 1. Open OpenIV and navigate to your `mods/update/update.rpf/x64/data/cdimages/carrec.rpf`.
 2. Enable **Edit Mode**.
 3. Copy your exported `.yvr` file into this folder.
+4. Make sure that the index is in format `ABC`, exmaples 001, 002, 009
-4. Restart the game.
+5. Restart the game.

 ### 3. Exporting
 Use the **Export** button to export the recording as `.xml` and `.yvr` files.
 The files will be saved in the directory specified in `config.xml`, located inside the **scripts** folder.